isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-ios.md

    }
    ```

-1. **Track the completion of playback - ** Identify the event from the video player for the completion of the video playback, where the user has watched the content until the end, and call `trackComplete`:
+1. **Track the completion of playback**

+    Identify the event from the video player for the completion of the video playback, where the user has watched the content until the end, and call `trackComplete`:

    ```
    - (void)onVideoComplete:(NSNotification *)notification {